thingsSDK/guides.thingssdk.com/examples/hello_world.md

 Every new thingsSDK project starts with a _Hello, World!_ example.
 The "Hello, World!" of electronics is a blinking LED (light).

 Each ESP8266 has a blue LED that's connected to a the `D2` pin.
 Pins can be programatically triggered.
-In this example the `digitalWrite` function is called which will eather switch the LED on or off.
+In this example the `digitalWrite` function gets called which will either switch the LED on or off.

 ```javascript
 var isOn = false;